 The concept of demand (exante) and effective (expost) demand.
-Aggregate demand and its components, propensity to consume and propensity to save (average and marginal), equilibrium output; investment multiplier (its meaning and mechanism).
+Aggregate demand and its components, propensity to consume and propensity to save (average and marginal), equilibrium output; investment multiplier (its meaning and mechanism with the help of a diagram).
+Simple numerical based on the above.
 Meaning of full employment.
 Problems of excess demand and deficient demand; measures to correct them.